-- 421 Craft Bar and Kitchen: Great beers on tap, wood-fired pizza, and casual, but unique entres.
+- 421 Craft Bar and Kitchen: Great beers on tap, wood-fired pizza, and casual, but unique entrees.
 This is a newer restaurant that we are really enjoying.
-My only beef with 421 is that it is loud inside because of the weird acoustics, but the yummy food and festive atmosphere makes it all worth it.
+My only beef with 421 is that it is loud inside because of the weird acoustics, but the yummy food and festive atmosphere make it all worth it.
 Also, they don’t take reservations.

-- The Miller’s Toll: Offering fantasticly unique cocktails, a changing menu featuring American-style tapas, and private dining nooks, this is a lovely spot to unwind while you’re in Bennington.
-Definitely make reservation, as it fills up on most weekend nights.
+- The Miller’s Toll: Offering fantastically unique cocktails, a changing menu featuring American-style tapas, and private dining nooks, this is a lovely spot to unwind while you’re in Bennington.
+Definitely make a reservation, as it fills up on most weekend nights.

 Saturday in Bennington and Manchester, VT

 Start your morning at Sunny Side Diner in Bennington, where you’ll meet all the locals over coffee and pancakes with real maple syrup.
 Next, embark on a covered bridge tour of Bennington County, which is fun no matter what time of year you visit.